The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Conclusion

-Our empirical application demonstrates the cascade framework using Swedish university admissions and charitable giving.
+Our empirical applications demonstrates the cascade framework using Swedish university admissions.
 The results show that the cascade correction is quantitatively important: for competitive fields like business and social science, the entire policy effect of expansion operates mainly through the downstream reallocation of displaced students rather than through the direct effect on the marginal entrant.
 This finding reframes the long-standing debate on whether economics education erodes prosocial values: the apparent prosociality gap between economics students and others is driven primarily by the prosocial effects of the fields that economics students would otherwise have attended, not by any negative effect of economics itself.

-The Swedish admissions lottery provides a uniquely clean setting for applying the cascade framework, and several natural extensions suggest themselves.
-Extending the data back to the mid-1990s would allow the cascade identity to be applied to long-run outcomes such as permanent income, entrepreneurship, patenting, and fertility.
-Since the resulting estimates are directly interpretable as policy parameters---the total societal effect of expanding each field by one slot---they provide exactly the empirical inputs needed to evaluate which fields should be expanded to promote growth and innovation, questions that are central to higher education policy but have so far lacked a credible causal framework.
+The second application demonstrates that gender-targeted STEM admission policies generate distributional consequences that extend well beyond the individuals directly affected: approximately one-fifth of the STEM-degree effect of admitting a woman to competitive STEM accrues to men through the cascade.